-Our reportable segments consist of Business & Industry ("B&I"), Aviation, Technology & Manufacturing ("T&M"), Education, Technical Solutions, and Healthcare, as further described below.
+Our current reportable segments consist of Business & Industry ("B&I"), Aviation, Technology & Manufacturing ("T&M"), Education, and Technical Solutions, as further described below.
 Effective November 1, 2018, we have modified the presentation of inter-segment revenues, which are recorded at cost with no associated intercompany profit or loss and are eliminated in consolidation.
-Our prior period segment data has been reclassified to conform with our fiscal 2019 presentation.
+Additionally, during the third quarter of 2019, we made changes to our operating structure to better align the services and expertise of our Healthcare business with our other industry groups, allowing us to leverage our existing branch network to support the long-term growth of this business.
+As a result, our former Healthcare portfolio is now included primarily in our Business & Industry segment.
+Our prior period segment data has been reclassified to conform with our current period presentation.
 These changes had no impact on our previously reported consolidated financial statements.

-REPORTABLE SEGMENTS AND DESCRIPTIONS Business & Industry B&I, our largest reportable segment, encompasses janitorial, facilities engineering, and parking services for commercial real estate properties and sports and entertainment venues.
+REPORTABLE SEGMENTS AND DESCRIPTIONS Business & Industry B&I, our largest reportable segment, encompasses janitorial, facilities engineering, and parking services for commercial real estate properties, sports and entertainment venues, and traditional hospitals and non-acute healthcare facilities.
 B&I also provides vehicle maintenance and other services to rental car providers.
 Aviation Aviation supports airlines and airports with services ranging from parking and janitorial to passenger assistance, catering logistics, air cabin maintenance, and transportation.
 Technology & Manufacturing T&M provides janitorial, facilities engineering, and parking services to industrial and high-tech manufacturing facilities.
 Education Education delivers janitorial, custodial, landscaping and grounds, facilities engineering, and parking services for public school districts, private schools, colleges, and universities.
 Technical Solutions Technical Solutions specializes in mechanical and electrical services.
 These services can also be leveraged for cross-selling across all of our industry groups, both domestically and internationally.
-Healthcare Healthcare offers janitorial, facilities management, clinical engineering, food and nutrition, laundry and linen, parking and guest services, and patient transportation services at traditional hospitals and non-acute facilities.